preaudc/spark-maven-parent/docs/index.md

 # How to not package Hadoop / Spark transitive dependencies in Spark applications components

-A Spark applications component is frequently oversized because it contains jars (i.e. Hadoop, Scala, or even Spark jars) which are already included by Hadoop / Spark.
+A Spark applications component is frequently oversized because it contains jars (i.e. Hadoop, Scala, or even Spark) which are already included by Hadoop / Spark.

 Besides, this jars are useless because by default Spark always gives precedence to jars provided by Hadoop / Spark over the ones packaged with the Spark applications component.

-On the other hand, it is sometimes necessary to include a more recent version of a jar already included by Hadoop / Spark, but it would be dangerous to always give precedence to jars packaged with the Spark applications component, because they could include the wrong Hadoop, Spark or Scala version.
+On the other hand, it is sometimes necessary to include a more recent version of a jar already included by Hadoop / Spark, but it would be dangerous to always give precedence to jars packaged with the Spark applications component, because they could include jars with the wrong Hadoop, Spark or Scala version.

 Common solutions to this issue consist in either to:
+- shade the dependencies in common by e.g. using the maven-shade-plugin
 - package all your dependencies (Spark + Spark applications) in an über jar
-- shade the dependencies in common by e.g. using the maven-shade-plugin

 I will present below a third solution, which allows to automatically exclude from the Spark applications component the dependencies in common with Hadoop / Spark (and still allows to override safely some of them when necessary).